ScreebApp/sdk-flutter-demo/README.md

 ## Remove warnings

-To remove warning from the SDK, just set a theme that inherits from `Theme.AppCompat`.
+To remove warning from the Android SDK, just set a theme that inherits from `Theme.AppCompat`.
 In this project, the theme `Theme.AppCompat.Light.NoActionBar` is used and should have no impact on the flutter UI styling.

 ## Troubleshooting